jmfrank63/temperature-messurement/README.md

 ## Usage Example

-The `main.cpp` simulates 100 days of temperature measurements.
+The `main.cpp` simulates `SIMULATION_VALUES` values of temperature measurements.
 For each day, it:
 - Computes the seasonal base temperature using a sine function.
 - Adds a random walk step.
 - Clamps the result between `minTemp` and `maxTemp`.